MarcSainvil/Project-Singlair/README.md

 ### The Frontend

 > The frontend has already been completed.
-The FE will be covered after this project in detail (However, we my advise that you to look inside the `service` folder in order to create the necessary uri's for your BE!
+The FE will be covered after this project in detail (However, we my advise that you to look inside the `service` folder in order to know what URLs to give your backend endpoints!

 1. Open a terminal in VS Code
 2. Type `cd frontend`